 In recent years the market for compact cameras has nearly died at the hands of the Smart Phone.
 There is a however a breed of compact cameras that have been designed for photographers who value both image quality and portability.

 The RX100 is a 20 Megapixel premium compact camera with a 1.0 inch type sensor.
 Although the sensor is not as large as most ILC cameras, it is much much larger than the traditional ‘compact’ camera (more than 250% larger than similar looking Sony Cybershot compacts).
 The Sony Sensor also punches above it’s size, and can capture images that are barely indistinguishable from some DSLR or Mirrorless cameras.
 For many photographers who don’t want to compromise on image quality it is one of only a few compact cameras now worth considering.
 Sony’s 1.0 inch sensor has proved so popular that it has won constant accolades from the media over the years for the image quality it can capture and the sensor has been purchased by Sony’s competitors who want a slice of the ‘compact’ action.
-The sixth version of the RX100 (RX100VI) weighs in at just 301 g or 10.7 oz) this camera feels very solid and reassuringly heavy (Sony is packing in a lot of technology into its diminutive size (102 x 58 x 42 mm or 4.02 x 2.28 x 1.61″).
+The sixth and seventh versions of the RX100 (RX100VI) weigh in at just 301 g or 10.7 oz) this camera feels very solid and reassuringly heavy (Sony is packing in a lot of technology into its diminutive size (102 x 58 x 42 mm or 4.02 x 2.28 x 1.61″).
 This camera will fit into the pocket of your jeans or into a clutch bag.
 Alternatively purchase a small bag with a belt loop and you will possibly forget you are even wearing it.
 I use a wrist strap attached to my RX100 as hanging such a small camera around my neck feels a bit silly.